Rolle College: History

 In 1902 Southlands School moved to Fairfield, which was a large house on Douglas Avenue, and expanded to occupy Brockhurst House and Eldin House.
 Famous alumni include Elisabeth Frink, Elinor Jenkins, and Edith Helen Pratt.
-The school closed in 1942 and the buildings taken over for war work.
+The school closed in 1942 and the buildings were taken over for war work.

 The college opened in 1946, and initially graduates were awarded a Certificate in Education by the University of Exeter.
 In 1988, Rolle College became part of Polytechnic South West, and in 1990 was absorbed into the University of Plymouth.

 The Exmouth campus was closed in 2008, when University of Plymouth relocated the college, its 3000 students and 400 staff to their main campus in Plymouth.

 Rolle played a significant part in the life of Exmouth, both economically and socially.
 The decision to relocate the campus was controversial with past and present students, staff and the local community.
 Anti-closure demonstrations and campaigns lasted until the relocation.